grafana/grafana/docs/sources/alerting/alerting-rules/create-alerts-panels.md

 The New alert rule form opens where you can configure and create your alert rule based on the query used in the panel.

 {{% admonition type="note" %}}
+Changes to the panel aren't reflected on the linked alert rules.
+If you change a query, you have to update it in both the panel and the alert rule.

-At the moment, alert rules are only supported in [time series](ref:time-series) visualizations.
+Alert rules are only supported in [time series](ref:time-series) visualizations.
 {{% /admonition %}}

 {{< docs/play title="visualizations with linked alerts in Grafana" url="https://play.grafana.org/d/000000074/" >}}